 Impairment of Perpetual Preferred Stock

-14. For any decline in the fair value of perpetual preferred stock, which is determined to be other-than-temporary (INT 06-07), the perpetual preferred stock shall be written down to fair value as the new cost basis and the amount of the write down shall be accounted for as a realized loss.
+14. For any decline in the fair value of perpetual preferred stock or publicly traded preferred stock warrants, which is determined to be other-than-temporary (INT 06-07), the perpetual preferred stock or warrant shall be written down to fair value as the new cost basis and the amount of the write down shall be accounted for as a realized loss.
 For reporting entities required to maintain an AVR, realized losses shall be accounted for in accordance with SSAP No. 7.
 Subsequent fluctuations in fair value shall be recorded as unrealized gains or losses.
 Future declines, which are determined to be other-than-temporary, shall be recognized as realized losses.
 A decline in fair value which is other-than-temporary includes situations where the reporting entity has made a decision to sell a preferred stock at an amount below its carrying value.

 Staff Review Completed by: Jim Pinegar, NAIC Staff – September 2020